Dr. Kalyan K. Niyogi

 Since 1996, Dr. Niyogi has been a leading specialist at Holtec International engaged in the design, engineering and site implementation of systems, structures and components used in nuclear power plants.
 He has held the rank of Project Manager, Technical Sponsor and Director for number of dry spent fuel storage projects including the Chernobyl defueling project.
 He has extensive experience in the design, licensing and commissioning of domestic and international dry storage projects.
 Dr Niyogi is a registered professional engineer and a member of the American Society of Mechanical Engineers.
 He served as the Chairman of ANS Committees and Chairman of Nuclear PV&P Committee.
 Dr. Niyogi holds the rank of Corporate Engineer within Holtec’s professional hierarchy of engineering personnel.

-Managing Director, NCI
+Managing Director, Nuclear Consultants International

 Dr. Indresh Rampall